PowerDNS/pdns/pdns/README-dnsdist.md

     * quit or ^D: exit the console
     * `webserver(address:port, password [, apiKey [, customHeaders ]])`: launch a webserver with stats on that address with that password
     * `includeDirectory(dir)`: all files ending in `.conf` in the directory `dir` are loaded into the configuration
+    * `setAPIWritable(bool, [dir])`: allow modifications via the API.
+If `dir` is set, it must be a valid directory where the configuration files will be written by the API.
+Otherwise the modifications done via the API will not be written to the configuration and will not persist after a reload
  * ACL related:
     * `addACL(netmask)`: add to the ACL set who can use this server
     * `setACL({netmask, netmask})`: replace the ACL set with these netmasks.
 Use `setACL({})` to reset the list, meaning no one can use us